Kiss Me (Sixpence None the Richer song): Covers and samples

 As a solo artist, Nash recorded a cover of the song for her 2018 Limited Edition EP and sings it as part of her live sets.
-The song has been covered by Avril Lavigne, UK R&B singer Nathan, Lava Lava on its album Tour Demo, and New Found Glory on its 2007 album From the Screen to Your Stereo Part II.
+The song has been covered by Avril Lavigne, UK R&B singer Nathan, Lava Lava on their album Tour Demo, and New Found Glory on their 2007 album From the Screen to Your Stereo Part II.
 The New Found Glory version has been released as a single with a video.
 Olivia Ong covered the song on her 2006 album A Girl Meets Bossa Nova 2.
 A cover by Debbie Scott appeared in the 2004 game Pump It Up: Exceed.
 Another cover was put in the 2003 game Karaoke Revolution.

 The song was covered on the eighth season of The X Factor UK in 2011 by Janet Devlin in Week 7.
 In 2019, SZA performed a cover version as part of her set at the III Points Festival.
 In August 2021, Cyn recorded a cover version for the soundtrack to the Netflix film He's All That.
 In the season 1 episode of the TV series Ghosts, "Attic Girl" (2022), Sam Arondekar (Rose McIver) and Jay Arondekar (Utkarsh Ambudkar) throw a prom for the ghosts.
 The episode ends with Sam walking down the stairs in an homage to She's All That, a reference Jay mentions.
 The song was also covered by Ruel on June 27, 2024, on his EP Adaptations, which also features covers of other songs.

 Lisa of the K-pop girl group Blackpink interpolated the song's chorus in her single "Moonlit Floor (Kiss Me)" on her 2024 album Alter Ego, transforming the alternative rock ballad into a more upbeat nu-disco dance-pop track.